Dolphin Island (novel)

-Dolphin Island: A Story of the People of the Sea is a children's novel by Arthur C. Clarke first published in 1963.
+Dolphin Island: A Story of the People of the Sea is a children's novel by Arthur C. Clarke first published in 1964.

-Summary
+Plot summary

 Late one night (in the world of the future), a giant cargo hovership makes an emergency landing somewhere in the middle of the United States and an enterprising teenager named Johnny Clinton stows away on it.
 A few hours later, the craft crashes into the Pacific Ocean.
 The crew ("even the ship's cat") is offloaded onto lifeboats, leaving Johnny (who, as a stowaway, was not on the ship's manifest) adrift in the flotsam from the wreckage.
 His life is saved by the "People of the Sea"—dolphins.
 A school of these fantastic creatures guides him to an island on Australia's Great Barrier Reef.
 Johnny becomes involved with the work of a strange and fascinating research community where a brilliant professor tries to communicate with dolphins.
 Johnny learns skindiving and survives a typhoon—only to risk his life again, immediately afterwards, to get medical help for the people on the island.